DigitalPublishingToolkit/tod58/md/02chapter1.md

 at a later stage.

-While East End Net was never built in the way it was supposed to, the discussions and the focus that it generated was highly productive in a number of areas.
+While East End Net was never built in the way it was supposed to, the discussions and the focus that it generated were highly productive in a number of areas.
 Several lines of flight are taking off from this point, which all will have to be followed separately – so I will just hint at some of those ideas in overview form.
 The hand drawn original map of